Sign Up for Updates

 During family-oriented school events and in letters home, provide a single-page course information sheet that features:

-- Potential community applications of the course
+- Potential community applications of computer science

 - Information about higher education computing majors and pathways